86 Notable alumni of

 -

-Justin Shea Bautista-Jones is an American activist and politician from the state of Tennessee.
-He is a member of the Tennessee House of Representatives for District 52, representing parts of Nashville.
-As of 2023, Jones is the second youngest member of the State House.
-He was expelled in April 2023 for violating decorum rules by participating in a gun control protest on the House floor.
-The Nashville Metro Council voted unanimously to reinstate Jones to serve as an interim representative pending a special election to fill the seat.
+Justin Jones is an American activist and politician from the state of Tennessee.
+A member of the Democratic Party, he serves in the Tennessee House of Representatives for District 52, representing parts of Nashville.
+As of 2023, Jones is the second youngest member of the State House, and youngest Democratic lawmaker.
+He was expelled in April 2023 for violating decorum rules by leading a gun control protest on the House floor after the Covenant Mass shooting occurred, and Republican lawmakers returned to business as usual.
+The Nashville Metro Council voted unanimously to reinstate Jones as an interim representative pending a special election to fill the seat.
+He later won a special election in August 2023 to continue serving as a full member, and again in November 2024 to serve his second term.

 -